Contacts

 Visa-Run

-If you wish to extend your stay beyond a month, you can opt for a "visa-run".
-This involves travelling to a neighboring country for a short period (a day or more) and then returning to Malaysia, which allows you another month's stay.
+If you wish to extend your stay beyond a month, you can choose a "visa-run".
+This involves traveling to a neighboring country for a short period (a day or more) and then returning to Malaysia, which allows you another month's stay.
 Thailand, particularly its nearby city of Hyattay, is a popular choice for visa-runs.
-However, bear in mind that this tactic should be used sparingly to avoid attention from the authorities.
+However, pay attention that this tactic should be used sparingly to avoid attention from the authorities.

 Overstaying

 If you overstay your visa-free period, immediate contact with the immigration center is essential.
-Each day of delay attracts a fine of around $10, and overstaying by more than a month is considered illegal, attracting a hefty fine of $1000.
-You will need to present your return tickets at the center.
+Each day of delay stipulates a fine of around $10, and overstaying by more than a month is considered illegal, leading to a hefty fine of $1000.
+You will need to provide your return tickets at the center.

-Entry to Malaysia is rarely denied, but reasons for refusal could include pregnancy beyond 6 months (unless you're in transit and staying for less than 3 days), absence of an official stamp from the departing country, or if you have two foreign passports and the one you present at the Malaysian border lacks an exit stamp from your departure country.
+Entry to Malaysia is rarely denied, but reasons for refusal could include pregnancy beyond 6 months (unless you're in transit and staying for less than 3 days), absence of an official stamp from the departing country, or if you have two foreign passports and the one, you provided at the Malaysian border, lacks an exit stamp from your departure country.

-Applying for a Visa to Malaysia: If you're planning on staying in Malaysia for more than a month, you need to apply for a visa to Malaysia at the Malaysian embassy.
-The documents required are:
+Applying for a Visa to Malaysia: If you're planning on staying in Malaysia for more than a month, you need to apply for a visa at the Malaysian embassy.
+The documents required are the following:

 1. Valid passport